chocolate-doom/chocolate-doom/README.md

  git clone https://github.com/fabiangreffrath/crispy-doom.git
 ```

-Compilation on Debian/Ubuntu systems should be as simple as
+Compilation on Debian systems (Debian 10 "buster" or later) should be as simple as

 ```
- sudo apt-get install build-essential automake sudo apt-get build-dep chocolate-doom
+ sudo apt install build-essential automake sudo apt build-dep crispy-doom
 ```

 to install the prerequisites and then

 ```
  cd crispy-doom
- autoreconf -vif
+ autoreconf -fiv
  ./configure
  make
 ```